 You should find the dials easy to read, while even the steering wheel feels wonderfully tactile in your hands.
 Adding wood and leather to an executive car to make it feel more luxurious is a common tactic, but Volvo has managed to make the V90 feel fresh and modern through the use of lighter woods and a simple, minimalist design.
 It all looks and feels very clean and crisp in there.

 While the starting price for the entry-level Volvo V90 Momentum isn’t cheap (neither are rivals), the amount of standard equipment you get means you won’t feel short-changed.
 It’s certainly more generous than any Audi, BMW or Mercedes: to get those cars up to the same specification as the V90, you’d have to spend significantly more.

-All models get sumptuous leather upholstery, the Sensus infotainment system with a nine-inch tablet-style touchscreen, Bluetooth compatibility, sat nav, dual-zone climate control, heated front seats, LED lights all round, voice control and even wireless internet access.
+All models get sumptuous leather upholstery, the infotainment system with a nine-inch tablet-style touchscreen and integrated Google services, Bluetooth compatibility, sat nav, dual-zone climate control, heated front seats, LED lights all round and voice control.

 Keyless engine starting and access to a variety of online apps is standard too.
-You also get 18-inch alloy wheels and a powered bootlid on the entry-level Momentum model.
-All models also get Volvo’s Pilot Assist semi-autonomous driving system, which allows the car to just about drive itself at speeds of up to 80 mph on the motorway.
+You also get 18-inch alloy wheels and a powered bootlid on the entry-level Core model.
+Plus trims and above get Volvo’s Pilot Assist semi-autonomous driving system, which allows the car to just about drive itself at speeds of up to 80 mph on the motorway.
 Plus also comes with bigger 19-inch alloy wheels, added ambient lighting around the interior to increase luxury appeal, a heated steering wheel and windscreen, as well as an advanced four-zone climate control system.
 A power-adjustable driver’s seat and heated rear seats are also standard on Plus models as well as an upgraded Harman Kardon sound system.